-The District holds a land use agreement with the FWC for the purpose of providing hunting opportunities on the Preserve.
+The District is party to a land use agreement with the FWC for the purpose of providing hunting opportunities on the Preserve.
 There are license agreements with an apiary farmer for the private production of honey, and there is a cattle lease held with a private rancher.